 - In the other colonies, they appointed the revenue officers who collected the taxes imposed by those assemblies.

-- There is more equality among the English colonists than among the inhabitants of the mother country.
+- There is more equality among the English colonists than among the people of Britain.

 - Their manners are more republican.